Uninett/Argus-frontend/MANUAL.md

 ### Delete notification profile
 1. Press `DISCARD` inside one of your existing notification profiles.

+### About the available notification media
+The available notification media in Argus are:
+- SMS: if selected, you will need to specify the phone number.
+- Email: if selected, the notification will be sent to the email address that your account is registered with.

 ## Manage when to receive notifications in Argus
 Add, edit or delete timeslots in _Timeslots_.